Steve4th/CraftyKnockout/Readme.txt

-Resources and code for the Crafty Coders presenation about KnockoyJS
+Resources and code for the Crafty Coders presenation about KnockoutJS